tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 ![Get](assets/whatIsAnApi.png)

 ---
+**SOAP (Simple Object Access Protocol)**: SOAP is an XML-based messaging protocol.
+It defines a set of rules for structuring messages that can be used for simple one-way messaging but is particularly useful for performing RPC-style (Remote Procedure Call) request-response dialogues.

+---
 **REST**: Representational state transfer (REST) or RESTful web services are a way of providing interoperability between computer systems on the Internet.
 REST-compliant Web services allow requesting systems to access and manipulate textual representations of Web resources using a uniform and predefined set of stateless operations.

 ---